boocockp/leaguetable/design/Ideas.md

 - Not aimed at highest performance
 - Aimed at rapid development through bringing implementation closer to mental model
+- Offline first - sync just by adding new events to list, optionally using time in client clock

 Environmental Factors
 ---------------------